A Simple Construction of Lefschetz Fibrations on Compact Stein Surfaces: Preliminaries

-As an example, consider the Legendrian knot shown in Figure~\ref{fig:L0205}(a), which is the right-handed trefoil knot $T_{2,3}$ with writhe $3$ and two left cusps.
-If the $2$-handlebody whose attaching circle is given by this Legendrian knot admits a Stein structure, then by Theorem~\ref{thm:EliashbergGompf}, the framing must be $0$.
-Figure~\ref{fig:L0205}(b) shows the knot in grid position obtained by converting this Legendrian knot to its grid position.
-The two left cusps, indicated by pale red circles in (a), correspond to the two northwest (NW) corners similarly marked in (b).
+As an example, consider the Legendrian representative of the right-handed trefoil knot $T_{2,3}$ shown in Figure~\ref{fig:W0205}(a), which has writhe $3$ and two left cusps.
+If a 2-handle attached along this Legendrian knot is to yield a Stein surface, Theorem~\ref{thm:EliashbergGompf} dictates that the framing must be $0$ (since $tb(\widetilde{C}) - 1 = (3 - 2) - 1 = 0$).
+Figure~\ref{fig:W0205}(b) shows the corresponding knot $\widetilde{C'}$ in grid position.
+The two left cusps, highlighted by pale red circles in Figure~\ref{fig:W0205}(a), naturally correspond to the two NW corners marked similarly in Figure~\ref{fig:W0205}(b).

+Next, to ensure that all vertical segments lifted over 1-handles have northwest (NW) corners as their upper endpoints, we perform the following two operations, (i) and (ii).
+It is known that under these operations, the resulting Legendrian knot is Legendrian isotopic to the original one (cf.\ \cite{MR2500576}).

+\begin{itemize} \item[(i)] \textbf{SW stabilization at an NE corner.} The writhe of the knot increases by one under this stabilization.
+Since the number of NW corners (which correspond to left cusps) also increases by one, the Thurston--Bennequin number remains unchanged.
+As an example, Figure~\ref{fig:W0206}(a) shows the result of applying SW stabilizations to the NE corners in the third and fourth columns of the knot $\widetilde{C'_0}$ in grid position shown in Figure~\ref{fig:W0205}(b).

+\item[(ii)] \textbf{Horizontal commutation.} The vertical segments of length one introduced by the SW stabilizations do not cross any horizontal segments; thus, they do not need to be lifted over 1-handles.
+We gather these short segments in the rightmost region of the grid diagram.
+Continuing with our example, Figure~\ref{fig:W0206}(b) illustrates the result of performing a horizontal commutation between the vertical segments in the fourth and fifth columns of Figure~\ref{fig:W0206}(a). \end{itemize}

+Through the procedure described above, we convert the knot $\widetilde{C'_0}$ in grid position into a new knot $\widetilde{C''_0}$ in grid position.

+In our running example, the knot $\widetilde{C''_0}$ in grid position has a writhe of $5$ and four left cusps.
+Its Thurston--Bennequin number and framing remain $1$ and $0$, respectively, which are unchanged from the original knot.